 The Greek word Agape means Unconditional love, which comes from conscious presence, beyond the concepts of the mind.
 Agape is Love that has no opposite; it cannot become hate or anger, is non reactive.
 Agape is Love that endures in the face of what appears to be hopeless and insurmountable problems, desperate and unforgivable situations.
 Agape is conscious presence, which is a constant pressure welling up from deep within you.

-Polar Bear mother and cub: it is easy to sentimentalise such images, or equally to dismiss them as merely instinctual: the bonding between mother and her newborn is essential for the health and vitality of both the individual cub and the species as a whole.
+It is easy to sentimentalize such images, or equally to dismiss them as merely instinctual: the bonding between mother and her newborn is essential for the health and vitality of the individual creature and each particular species

 This idea of Love is difficult for us to comprehend and realise in ourselves, so we run away from it, hide from it, because to embrace it, we must first drop all our ego positions and identities.
 The poem of 1 Corinthians 13:1-10 gives us some insights into what this means.